themanyone/firstpage/README.md

 title="myStyle" type="text/css" href="css/myStyle.css?v=1.0">
 ```

 The `v=1.0` version number forces an update.
 Google Chrome is refusing to update .css files.
 Firefox has trouble updating .css files, too.
-Change the version number and it will upate.
+Change the version number, and it will update.